Clovers2333/Clovers-Blog/docs/cs/basic/git_cheatsheet.md

 > git mergetool: use a fancy tool to help resolve merge conflicts
 > git rebase: rebase set of patches onto a new base
 > git branch -vv: tell all the branches
+> git reset <hash>: switch to certain commit
+	git reset --hard HEAD: throw away all the changes, back to the HEAD commit
 ```

 ### Git Remote